gitter-badger/miu-1/miuki/notes/memory_rep.rst

 Higher-rank types
 =================

 Calling convention
 ==================

-One problem with all the size passing is increased register pressure.
+All the repr passing will probably create increased register pressure.
 We might want to follow a ghc/ocamlc style calling convention where there are no callee-save registers.
 Or try some other calling convention.